 - White Balance: Depending on the available light (for example, bright light or shade), type of day (for example, cloudy, overcast), and the location of the flowers (for example, indoors or outdoors), you can use the white balance presets that are available in the camera.
 If you are confused as to what to use, you can always choose auto white balance, shoot raw and then make adjustments to white balance while post-processing.

-6. Lighting For Flower Photography
+6. Additional Flower Photography Tips: Lighting

 - The best light for flower photography would be the golden light early in the morning and late in the afternoon.
 Harsh midday light can be too much for flower photography, so it is best to avoid shooting flowers during this time.